shreyaa2910/MachineLearning-mini-project/README.md

 ---

 ### 🧹 Preprocessing
-A “Single Source of Truth” approach was used by loading the full dataset into a Pandas DataFrame first.
-Two distinct preprocessing pipelines were applied for classical and deep learning models.
+The methodology began by loading the full dataset into a Pandas DataFrame, establishing a "Single Source of Truth."
+This initial step was followed by the creation of two separate preprocessing pipelines, each tailored for a specific category of models.

 #### A. For Classical Models (Naive Bayes & Logistic Regression)
-1. *Text Cleaning:* Removed HTML tags (<br />) and non-alphabetic characters using regex.
+This process involved a sequence of five steps:
+•	First, the text was cleaned using regular expressions to remove HTML tags and non-alphabetic characters.
-2. *Normalization:* Converted all text to lowercase.
+•	Second, all text was normalized to lowercase.
-3. *Tokenization & Filtering:* Split text into words and removed stopwords (from NLTK).
+•	Third, the text was tokenized (split into words), and standard NLTK stopwords were filtered out.
-4. *Lemmatization:* Reduced words to their base form using WordNetLemmatizer.
+•	Fourth, a WordNetLemmatizer was applied to standardize words to their base form.
-5. *Vectorization:* Used TfidfVectorizer with:
-   - max_features = 20,000
-   - ngram_range = (1, 2) (unigrams and bigrams)
+•	Finally, the preprocessed text was vectorized using TfidfVectorizer.
+This vectorizer was limited to 20,000 features and set to include both unigrams and bigrams (ngram_range=(1, 2))

 #### B. For Deep Learning Models (Bi-LSTM & DistilBERT)
 1. *Bi-LSTM:*
-   - Used tf.keras.layers.TextVectorization for preprocessing (tokenization, integer encoding, padding).
-   - Parameters: VOCAB_SIZE = 20,000, MAX_SEQUENCE_LENGTH = 250.
+   This model's pipeline ingested the raw review text, letting an initial tf.keras.layers.TextVectorization layer perform all preprocessing.
+This layer was set to create a 20,000-word vocabulary and pad or truncate sequences to 250 tokens, handling all tokenization and integer mapping internally.

 2. *DistilBERT:*
-   - Tokenized using the pre-trained DistilBertTokenizer.
-   - Added special tokens ([CLS], [SEP]), truncated, and padded to max_length = 250.
+   For this model, the DistilBertTokenizer was used to tokenize the raw text.
+The process involved appending special [CLS] and [SEP] tokens and standardizing all sequences to a 250-token length through padding or truncation.

 ---